I visited Kiev, capital city of Ukraine, on my way to Chernobyl (of which, more later).

 Other symbols of the Soviet period are being eradicated: streets renamed, statues of Lenin removed along with the previously ubiquitous hammer and sickle.
 The Ukrainian Orthodox Church, an important influence, is about to become independent from Moscow for the first time since 1686.

 The bread basket of Europe has a rich (and brutal) history.
 Ukraine has been invaded by Mongols, Tartars, Lithuanians, Poles, Napoleon, Hitler and Russia.

 The victims of Holodomor, man-made famines during the soviet era, are remembered in the harrowing memorial high above the river Dnieper.

 Few people wanted to dwell on the recent invasion of Crimea and the ongoing battles in Donetsk, but Kiev hosts a display of Russian tanks and armoured vehicles recently captured in eastern Ukraine.

 As a newly independent country, nationalism sometimes veers dangerously close to replacing one form of oppression with another.
 There are moves to make Ukrainian the only permissible language, including a proposed requirement for all minority language newspapers to carry a full translation.

 With over 40% of the population speaking Russian at home, will this be a confrontation too far for the bear in the east?

-Fiona Erskine’s debut thriller “The Chemical Detective” will be published by the Oneworld imprint, Point Blank Books in early 2019.
+Fiona Erskine’s debut thriller “The Chemical Detective” was published by the Oneworld imprint, Point Blank Books in April 2019.

 My first visit to Kiev in 1977